 - The Menu Bar at the top (see below for more information about each menu). - The Tool Bar, which contains icons for commonly used functions.
 These functions are also available via the menus.
 Hover the mouse pointer over an icon and wait momentarily for a description to appear as a tooltip.
-Right-clicking on the tool bar allows the contents to be customized. - The Network Panel (Network panel of the Control Panel).
-At the top of the Network Panel is a Search bar, with direct access to multiple external resources. - The main Network View Window, which displays the network.
-At the bottom of the network view are a set of network view tools. - The Table Panel (bottom right panel), which displays columns of associated data for nodes, edges and networkwide, and enables you to modify the values of column data.
+Right-clicking on the tool bar allows the contents to be customized. - The Network Panel (Network tab of the Control Panel).
+At the top of the Network Panel is a Search bar, with direct access to multiple external resources.
+The network panel also contains an optional network overview pane (shown at the bottom left). - The main Network View Window, which displays the network.
+At the bottom of the network view are a set of network view tools. - The Table Panel (bottom right panel), which displays columns of selected nodes and edges and enables you to modify the values of column data.

 The Network Panel and Table Panel are dockable tabbed Panels.
-You can undock any of these panels by clicking on the Float Window control in the upper-right corner of each panel.
+You can undock any of these panels by clicking on the Float Window control in the upper-right corner of the CytoPanel.
 This is useful when you want assign the network panel as much screen space as possible.
 You will now have two Cytoscape windows, the main window, and a new window labeled Table Panel, similar to the one shown below.
 A popup will be displayed when you put the mouse pointer on a cell.